 • Mold

-Even if you or someone in your household doesn’t struggle with allergies or asthma, an air purifier can reduce other symptoms linked to poor indoor air quality.
-These include:
+Even if you or someone in your household doesn’t experience allergies or asthma, an air purifier can lower other troubles associated with bad indoor air quality.
+These involve:

 • Headaches